darikoneil/Behavioral-Assays-for-Head-Fixed-Rodents/README.md

 7. Confirm the hardware, wiring, and IO setup matches that described in HardwareConfiguration.py

 8. Upload C++ scripts to appropriate microcontrollers.
 > The included [PyCharm](https://www.jetbrains.com/pycharm/) project meta does not add an external compiler or uploader.
 This functionality is can be added by editing the project configuration & entering arduino_debug.exe as an external tool.
 [See here for details.](https://samclane.dev/Pycharm-Arduino/) It is simply easier to upload the scripts to the respective devices in Arduino's IDE.
 [See here for details](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE).
 Also note, the included [Pytest](https://docs.pytest.org/en/7.1.x/) checks do not assess the integrity of the microcontrollers.
+To do so, simply connect the microcontroller to the PC serially and invoke conditional compilation of verbose feedback (e.g., #define CheckSignalInputsSucrose)

 9. Enter the created anaconda environment